WEBSITE UPDATED Tuesday June 22, 2022

-According to State Directors of Inland Fisheries, tournament bass mortality and bass tournament fish kills do not and have never negatively impacted bass fisheries in America.
+According to State Directors of Inland Fisheries, tournament bass mortality and bass tournament fish kills do not and have never negatively impacted bass fisheries in America to date.
 Our State Bass Fisheries are effectively managed by State Fish and Game Department and DNR professionals.
 Fisheries are continuously restocked with healthy supplies of new bass (financed by our tax dollars).

-The public relations focus of “catch and release” tournament bass fishing was and is, all about a creating a positive public relations image out of a negative, bad public relations image of dead tournament fish.
-A brilliant PR stunt to win the public’s hearts and minds.
+The public relations focus of “catch and release” tournament bass fishing was and is, a public relations plot to avoid negative, bad public relations images of dead and dying tournament fish.
+A brilliant PR tactic to win the public’s hearts and minds about tournament fishing and prevent blow-back from dead and dying tournament fish people see floating up and stinking around boat ramps and beaches post tournament.

 Ray Scott invented “Bubba Power.”
-Get the good ol’ boys turned on to the bass fishing sport, and make a lot of money off the “Bubbas,” [and air bubbles].
+Get the good ol’ boys turned on to the bass fishing sport and make a lot of money off the [Bass] “Bubbas,” [and those air bubbles].
 This proved to be a lucrative concept that made billions in profits for four decades.
 A new fishing industry was born – Tournament Bass Fishing for profit and fun called B.A.S.S. http://www.rayscott.net/bio/bio.php

 “Catch and Release, how it all began,” Bill Dance Outdoors – https://www.billdanceoutdoors.com/bills-blog__2.php?p=406 Posted February 18, 2014